 The Company continues to hold a strong and well-established position as a provider of collection services across the water sector and has maintained a strong client base over the period, maintaining strong performance rankings against our competitors and strengthening market share.
 In addition, whilst the Company has historically focused on the water sector, its services transfer into other sectors and a number of opportunities have been identified that are being pursued.
-Therefore, whilst the impact of COVID-19 did create some challenges to the operating model, the development of a hybrid office and remote working capability has allowed the Company to continue to service its customers and clients with an increase in demand for collection services anticipated in the market that will provide future opportunities for growth.
+The development of a hybrid office and remote working capability has allowed the Company to enhance the services provided to its customers and clients, with a continued increase in demand for collection services anticipated in the market that will provide future opportunities for growth.